Julian Yeo: First half of the course. See the course outline below or the links

 administration to expedite matters.
 Given the complexity of these

-systems, I cannot manually add you to any system.
+systems, we cannot manually add you to any system.

 Only registered students can attend.
-I cannot override this NYU rule.
+We cannot override this NYU rule.

 We use our own materials.
 Therefore, no textbook is required, and you